sharkdp/bat/README.md

 in the example above, this will disable the quit-if-one-screen feature).
 For less 530 or newer, it should work out of the box.

+### Indentation

+`bat` expands tabs to 4 spaces by itself, not relying on the pager.
+To change this, simply add the `--tabs` argument with the number of spaces you want to be displayed.

+**Note**: Defining tab stops for the pager (via the `--pager` argument by `bat`, or via the `LESS` environment variable for `less`) won't be taken into account because the pager will already get expanded spaces instead of tabs.
+This behaviour is added to avoid indentation issues caused by the sidebar.
+Calling `bat` with `--tabs=0` will override it and let tabs be consumed by the pager.

 ### Dark mode

 If you make use of the dark mode feature in macOS, you might want to configure `bat` to use a different